+It’s very important to know how to deal with difficult staff.
 One ‘bad apple’ at a company can have a massive impact.
-Their actions can greatly affect staff morale, lower productivity and ruin the customer service experience.
-So, just how do you deal with difficult staff?
+The actions of a disgruntled employee can greatly affect staff morale, lower productivity and ruin the customer service experience.
+So, how do you deal with difficult staff?

 As an employer you need to retain your best staff and, when absolutely necessary, say farewell to problem staff (while being mindful of wrongful and unfair dismissal).

 It’s obviously relatively easy to spot (or hear) the employee who is openly criticising management, constantly making negative comments and failing to take responsibility for their actions.
 Sometimes however, their negative behaviour can be more subtle.
 If you are regularly communicating with your team in an open and honest manner, other staff members will be well aware of the problem staff and will probably be happy to point them out.